This is a part of our 9-day Big Island Itinerary.

 If you don’t want to rent a bike, there is an option of a shuttle taking you to the second gate, and then you would walk until the 3rd gate.
 I believe, the stretch between the 2nd and the 3rd gate is not too long, it might add 1-1.5 miles walking each way, but you will not have to cycle.

-Check the latest report of lava viewing conditions from Hawaii County as part of planning the hike.
+Check the latest eruption-related information from Hawaii County as part of planning the hike.

 Bring more water.
 The pint-sized bottles provided with the rental bikes are no enough.
 We had about one gallon of water between the 3 of us, and we finished it all before the end of the walk back.